 Dissertation: "Car Country: Automobiles, Roads, and the Shaping of the Modern American Landscape, 1890-1929," University of Wisconsin-Madison History Department (co-directed with Paul Boyer), 2004 (published as Car Country: An Environmental History, University of Washington Press, 2012).

-Fields of Interest: U.S. environmental history; cultural and intellectual history; political history, the twentieth century.
+Fields of Interest: American environmental history, cultural and intellectual history, political history, the twentieth century

 Ryan M. Acton